Skiing the Hakuba backcountry with a private guide

 Descend to Hakuba Norikura for a break and move to the neighboring Cortina

-After climbing back up, we skied again, and eventually came down to Hakuba Norikura Ski Resort for a coffee break.
+After climbing back up, we skied down again, and before we knew it we had arrived at Hakuba Norikura Ski Resort for a coffee break.

-We got into the car we had left in Norikura and headed to the neighboring Cortina Ski Resort.
-Here we bought two-ride lift tickets and headed back to the top of the ski resort.
+We got into the car we had left at Norikura and headed to the neighboring Cortina Ski Resort.
+There we bought two lift tickets and went back up to the upper part of the ski resort.

 Enjoy a BC lunch in a birch forest